anj501/DialogueGame/README.md

 **Important Game Features**

-<sup>There are three different types of ballers (fire, water, and ice) with some being effective against others</sup>
+- There are three different types of ballers (fire, water, and ice) with some being effective against others</sup>

 - There are different styles of ballers (scorer, defender, and all-arounder) within the types and they
   specialize in their strengths.